ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 - The  NMP's Video Matrix Switch routes video signals from multiple input sources to different output displays.

-  - Connect display devices, such as laptop, document camera, IQShare(WP40) etc., to HDMI In.
+  - Connect display devices, such as laptops, document cameras, IQShare(WP40), etc., to HDMI In.
-  - Connect display devices, like IFP,TV, projector etc., to HDMI Out.
+  - Connect display devices, like IFP, TV, projector, etc., to HDMI Out.